aduros/wasm4/site/docs/guides/sprites.md

+# Drawing Sprites

 import MultiLanguageCode from '@site/src/components/MultiLanguageCode';

-# Sprites

 WASM-4 can [blit](https://en.wikipedia.org/wiki/Bit_blit) sprites directly to the screen.
 A sprite is simply a pointer to raw bytes in memory.